PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Matt and Woolie also produced a short-lived fighting game series called Fighterpedia, where the two would comically discuss various things in the fighting game genre, whether it was specific games, tropes or another related idea.
 For example, the first episode (shown below, left) was dedicated to rejected Street Fighter characters.
 The final episode of Fighterpedia (shown below, right) humorously followed Woolie’s “quest” to Evolution Champion Series (EVO) 2012, with the knowledge that he would be facing world-famous Street Fighter player Daigo “The Beast” Umehara.
 The video (shown below) included highlights from the match which Woolie lost.

 The first episode of the series, Rejected Street Fighter Designs, also marked the first appearance of the Two Best Friends’ unofficial mascot The Baz.
 The Baz is a design based off one of the rejected Street Fighter characters who had the word “Zubaz” on his shirt.
 After being hyped up by Woolie throughout the game, The Baz has appeared in a number of other videos, usually in the form of a customized character in a fighting or wrestling game.
-However, thanks to several Kickstarter donations, Zubaz will be appearing in three upcoming games including One True Game Studios’ parody fighting game Divekick (shown below, left) in which he is referred to as The Baz, Sunstone Games’ Japanese monster-movie inspired Kaiju Combat (shown below, right) in which he will be called Mecha-Baz, and Yacht Club Games’ 8-bit platformer Shovel Knight as a boss of some form.
+However, thanks to several Kickstarter donations, Zubaz has appeared in One True Game Studios’ parody fighting game Divekick (shown below, left) in which he is referred to as The Baz, and Yacht Club Games’ 8-bit platformer Shovel Knight as a boss.
+He has yet to appear in Sunstone Games’ Japanese monster-movie inspired Kaiju Combat (shown below, right) in which he will be called Mecha-Baz,

 Old School Playthroughs